jwagstaff/site-policy/_policies/amendment-to-omnibuilds-terms-of-service-applicable-to-u-s-federal-government-users.md

 3. *Advertisements* - Company hereby agrees not to serve or display any third-party commercial advertisements or solicitations on any pages within the Company site displaying content created by or under the control of the Agency.
 This exclusion shall not extend to house ads, which Company may serve on such pages in a non-intrusive manner.
 The foregoing obligations are contingent upon the email address designated on Your account details page ending in `.gov`, `.mil`, or `.fed.us`.

-### B. Your content on GitHub
+### B. Your content on OmniBuilds

 1. *Access and use* - Company acknowledges that the Agency's use of and the Service may energize significant citizen engagement.
 Language in the ToS allowing Company to terminate service, refuse or remove any Content, or close the Agency's account, at any time, for any reason, is modified to reflect the Parties' agreement that Company may unilaterally modify or discontinue service, temporarily or permanently, refuse or remove any Content, and/or terminate the Agency's account only for breach of the Agency’s obligations under the ToS or its material failure to comply with the instructions and guidelines posted on the Service, or if Company ceases to operate the Service generally.
 Company will provide the Agency with a reasonable opportunity to cure any breach or failure on the Agency's part.

 2. *No endorsement* - Company agrees that Your seals, trademarks, logos, service marks, trade names, and the fact that You have a presence on the Company site and use its services, shall not be used by Company in such a manner as to state or imply that Company's products or services are endorsed, sponsored or recommended by You or by any other element of the Federal Government, or are considered by these entities to be superior to any other products or services.
 Except for pages whose design and content is under the control of the Agency, or for links to or promotion of such pages, Company agrees not to display any Agency or government seals or logos on the Company's homepage or elsewhere on the Company Site, unless permission to do so has been granted by the Agency or by other relevant federal government authority.
 Company may list the Agency's name in a publicly available customer list so long as the name is not displayed in a more prominent fashion than that of any other third-party name.

 3. *Provision of data* - In case of termination of service, within 30 days of such termination, upon request, Company will provide you with all user-generated content that is publicly visible through the Sites You created at Company.
 Data will be provided in a commonly used file or database format as Company deems appropriate.
-Company will not provide data if doing so would violate its privacy policy, available at [https://help.github.com/privacy/](/privacy).
+Company will not provide data if doing so would violate its privacy policy, available at [https://help.OmniBuilds.com/privacy/](/privacy).

 ### C. Unpaid and paid plans

 1. *No cost agreement* - Nothing in this Amendment or ToS obligates You to expend appropriations or incur financial obligations.
 The Parties acknowledge and agree that none of the obligations arising from this Amendment or ToS are contingent upon the payment of fees by one party to the other.
-At the Company’s discretion, GitHub may offer a free account under a free usage plan, such as a Free for Open Source Plan, and in that case this Amendment will apply to the Agency’s usage under the free account/plan.
-This Amendment also applies when the Agency uses one of GitHub’s paid usage plans.
+At the Company’s discretion, OmniBuilds may offer a free account under a free usage plan, such as a Free for Open Source Plan, and in that case this Amendment will apply to the Agency’s usage under the free account/plan.
+This Amendment also applies when the Agency uses one of OmniBuilds’s paid usage plans.

 2. *Agency responsibilities under paid usage plans* - You acknowledge that while Company will provide You with service under a free plan, Company reserves the right to begin charging for that service at some point in the future.
 Company will provide You with at least 30 days advance notice of a change involving the charging of fees for a free service.
 You also understand that Company offers paid plans for a fee.
 The Parties understand that fee-based services are categorically different than free products, and are subject to federal procurement rules and processes.
 Before the Agency decides to enter into a business or enterprise subscription, or any other fee-based service that this Company or alternative providers may offer now or in the future, You agree: to determine the Agency has a need for those additional services for a fee; to consider the subscription's value in comparison with comparable services available elsewhere; to determine that Agency funds are available for payment; to properly use the Government Purchase Card if that Card is used as the payment method; to review any then-applicable ToS for conformance to federal procurement law; and in all other respects to follow applicable federal acquisition laws, regulations and agency guidelines (including those related to payments) when initiating that separate action.